ask-izzy/ask-izzy/README.md

 Config is done with the `.flowconfig` file and files starting with `/* @flow */` are checked for type correctness while files starting with `/* $FlowIgnore */` are not.
 Libraries which aren't part of the code have type definitions in the `interfaces` directory.

-### sass-lint
+### stylelint
-sass-lint is used for linting sass files.
+stylelint is used for linting sass files.

-Issues that can be automatically fixed can be resolved using `docker-compose run --rm app lint-fix-sass`
+Issues that can be automatically fixed can be resolved using `docker-compose run --rm app lint-fix-stylelint`

 ### hadolint
 hadolint is used for linting the Dockerfile.
 It can be run using `make lint-dockerfile`.